 A downside to The Hermitage is that it’s quite a popular place so if you really want to get away from it all I recommend heading to the final section of The West Highland Way instead which is one of the – if not the – most picturesque walking trails in Scotland.

-It’s a spectacular walk so if you’d like to experience it I recommend reading the West Highland Way Guidebook from Amazon which is an invaluable resource with route maps and trail tips and advice.
+It’s a spectacular walk so if you’d like to experience it I recommend purchasing the West Highland Way Guidebook from Amazon which is an invaluable resource with route maps and trail tips and advice.
 Also, take a look at the video below which has lots of useful tips for completing the route.

-If you do decide to go for a winter walk in the remotest areas of Scotland you must be aware that Scotland’s weather can change in an instant, and even if you set out in bright sunshine it’s quite possible you’ll return in driving snow.
+If you do decide to go for a winter walk in the remotest areas of Scotland you must be aware that Scotland’s weather can change in an instant, and even if you set out in bright sunshine it’s possible you’ll return in driving snow.

 You’ll find more winter walking advice in this article: How to Tour Scotland in Winter.